 While every child develops at his or her own pace there are certain developmental differences between girls and boys that do stand out.
+Here are some developmental differences between girls and boys.

 1 Physical growth